Ballarat: Events and festivals

-Ballarat has its own symphony orchestra, the Ballarat Symphony Orchestra which was formed in 1987.
-Some notable theatre organisations in Ballarat include BLOC (Ballarat Light Opera Company) founded in 1959.
-Ballarat is also the home to Australia's oldest and largest annual performing arts eisteddfod.
-The Royal South Street Eisteddfod is an all-encompassing performing arts festival and competition event that is conducted over twelve weeks annually.
+Other entertainment

-In the 1970s the Ballarat urban area contained no less than 60 hotels.
+In the 1970s the Ballarat urban area contained around 60 hotels.
 The introduction of gaming machines in the early 1990s has brought about significant change in the city entertainment precincts.
-By 2006 at least 20 hotels had closed and some of those that remain have been redeveloped as dining and/or gaming venues.
-Gaming machines have brought significant revenue to the remaining hotels, sports and social clubs which has enabled many to expand and modernise.
-The city has several dance clubs as well as a highly active live music and jazz scene.
-Hotels are popular meeting places for young people.
-The city has many fine restaurants, wine bars and eateries as well as themed restaurants.
-A large cinema complex consisting of several theatres is located behind the façade of the old Regent cinemas in the heart of the city.
-Dance parties are popular within the Ballarat area; BTR is an organisation founded in 2006 that has begun hosting dance events in Ballarat.
+By 2006 at least 20 hotels had closed and some of the remaining ones had been redeveloped as dining and/or gaming venues.
+Gaming machines brought significant revenue to the remaining hotels, sports and social clubs, enabling expansion and modernisation.
+The city has many restaurants and wine bars.

 Cultural depictions

 Ballarat has inspired many visual artists.
 Eugene von Guerard documented the city's establishment as a gold digging settlement, while Albert Henry Fullwood and Knut Bull depicted the city's boom era streetscapes.
 Ballarat features prominently in literature and fiction, including "The Boscombe Valley Mystery", a short story from Arthur Conan Doyle's The Adventures of Sherlock Holmes (1891); King Billy of Ballarat and Other Stories (1892) by Morley Roberts; The Fortunes of Richard Mahony (1917) by Henry Handel Richardson; Murder on the Ballarat Train (1993) by Kerry Greenwood; and Illywhacker (1985) by Peter Carey.